kanopi/saplings/README.md

 ### Roadmap

 #### Phase 1
-  * kanopi/saplings-content-post [WIP] - A post/article content type and dependencies
+  * kanopi/saplings-content-post - A post/article content type and dependencies
-    * kanopi/saplings-content-base [WIP] - Dependencies and field storage for content recipes.
+    * kanopi/saplings-content-base - Dependencies and field storage for content recipes.
-  * kanopi/saplings-theme - Recipe that configures https://www.drupal.org/project/ui_suite_bootstrap and dependencies.
+  * [kanopi/saplings-theme](https://github.com/kanopi/saplings-theme) - Recipe that configures https://www.drupal.org/project/ui_suite_bootstrap and dependencies.
   * kanopi/saplings-content-page - Pages
   * kanopi/saplings-components - Paragraphs
     * kanopi/saplings-components-{name} - Composable so you don't have to install all the paragraphs if you don't want to.
-* kanopi/solr-search-pantheon-recipe [WIP] - Recipe that installs essential modules for Pantheon SOLR search.
+* [kanopi/solr-search-pantheon-recipe](https://github.com/kanopi/solr-search-pantheon-recipe) - Recipe that installs essential modules for Pantheon SOLR search.

 #### Phase 2

 * Event/Calendar

-## Contributing
+## Contributing/Testing

-### Setting up a quick testing environment.
+### Setting up a quick testing environment
 Decide on a name for your testing environment.
-In this example, I will use kanland.
+In this example, I will use `kanland`.

 * Checkout kanopi/drupal-starter into it's own repo.
 * `git clone git@github.com:kanopi/drupal-starter.git kanland && cd kanland`